apache/jena-site/source/documentation/sparql-apis/__index.md

 * `DatasetAccessor`s removed - previously these were deprecated. `GSP` and `ModelStore` are the replacement for remote operations. `RDFConnection` and `RDFLink` provide APIs.

+### Changes at Jena 4.5.0 {#changes450}

+Separate the dataset operations from the graph operations.

+* GSP - SPARQL Graph Store Protocol

+* DSP - Dataset Store Protocol: HTTP GET, POST, PUT operations on the datatse, e.g. quad formats like TriG.

 ## Substitution